Naruto Tier List: All Canon Arcs Ranked

 Flawed Arcs

-The D-tier is considered the bad or the worst tier in the tier lists.
+The D-tier is considered the bad or the worst tier in the lists.
 However, worst is a strong word for Naruto arcs because I think there is no arc in Naruto, which is terrible.
 It’s just that the author Misashi Kishimoto gets better at writing or crafting the later arcs, making fans think that the earlier arcs are nothing compared to the later arcs.
-This tier of the Naruto tier list includes only two series arcs.
-The arcs in this tier have dull fights, zero worldbuilding, and no suspense in their plot, making the anime boring for quite some time.

 Kazekage Rescue Mission